nick-ellis/Totems/README.md

-# Totems
+# Tower
 The simple fragment manager that makes transactions easy.
 Easily manage and restore multiple fragment stacks in your activity.
-Totems essentially wraps Android's fragment manager in a way to make it more user friendly.
+Towers essentially wraps Android's fragment manager in a way to make it more user friendly.

 Pros:
 - [x] No need to bother with the `FragmentManager`